 What is a vegetarian diet?

-A vegetarian diet is a diet that primarily involves not eating meat.
+A vegetarian diet is a diet that primarily involves not eating meat (we saw this really good animated video about vegetarian diets when visiting a nutrition conference in LA).
 There are, however, many different degrees, or levels of vegetarianism, with some people sticking to strict plant-based (vegan) diets and others choosing what has become known as a ‘flexitarian’ diet, where meat intake isn’t cut out entirely but is certainly lessened.

 Traditional western diets are meat-heavy, but more precisely, are termed as omnivore diets (a mixture of meat and vegetables).
 A vegetarian diet aims to cut out the meat and move towards a more plant-based diet.